Chapter 2:

 “We’re handling urgent matters right now.
 This is not important.
 Let’s move.”

-As the boss was turning away, Hiro’s eyes widened.
-It appeared that they weren’t informed yet about what happened earlier in the shopping district.
-If so, this might be his one chance to try and clear things up.
+As the boss turned away, Hiro’s eyes widened.
+The boss hadn’t been informed yet about what happened earlier in the shopping district.
+If so, this could be his one chance to try and clear things up.

 “Um, excuse me!”
 Hiro raised his hand.